atomicwhale/guides/obol_mev-boost_checklist.md

 ## 1. Check `​.env` file that BUILDER_API has been enabled
  ​`BUILDER_API_ENABLED=true`
 ## 2. Check BN is configured to use external builder
-You BN should be configured with a mwv-boost URL, see obol or specific BN guide
+You BN should be configured with a mev-boost URL, see obol or specific BN guide
 If you are running a RP smartnode and have MEV-boost enabled, this should have been set by the smartnode.
 ## 3. Check MEV-boost is configured correctly
 3.1 Check mev-boost relays list, see below for an example list